 The Indiana University Medical Center consists of 80 acres and includes the Schools of Medicine, Dentistry, and Nursing, and the Division of Allied Health Sciences, the Robert W. Long Hospital, the James Whitcomb Riley Hospital for Children (including the Kiwanis Wing), the Rotary Building, the Clinical Building, the William H. Coleman Hospital for Women, the Union Building, the Medical Science Building, and the new Adult Hospital, which is now under construction.
 Located adjacent to the Medical Center are Marion County General Hospital, Veterans Hospital, and the LaRue D. Carter Memorial Hospital.
 Such a situation is ideal for study in all programs of the health sciences.
 Students are admitted to all of the University hospitals and clinics for training and observation.

-Also located in Indianapolis are the Indianapolis Downtown Campus, the University's Graduate School of Social Service, the Indianapolis School of Law, the Normal College of the American Gymnastic Union, and the Herron School of Art.
+Also located in Indianapolis are the Indianapolis Regional Campus, the University's Division of Social Service, the Indianapolis Division of the School of Law, and the Normal College of the American Gymnastic Union.

 HOUSING AT INDIANAPOLIS